jeetendra-choudhary/AWS-Scripts/README.md

 # AWS Utility Scripts
-## To help for automating long aws commands into small utilities.
+## To automate long aws commands into small utilities.

  Each script can be started as `$sh <scriptname>.sh`